 Note: This document contains side effect information about clotrimazole topical.
-Some of the dosage forms listed on this page may not apply to the brand name Canesten 6 Day Pessary.
+Some dosage forms listed on this page may not apply to the brand name Canesten 6 Day Pessary.

 Applies to clotrimazole topical: topical cream, topical solution.

 Along with its needed effects, clotrimazole topical (the active ingredient contained in Canesten 6 Day Pessary) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Skin rash, hives, blistering, burning, itching, peeling, redness, stinging, swelling, or other sign of skin irritation not present before use of this medicine

 Applies to clotrimazole topical: compounding powder, topical cream, topical lotion, topical powder, topical solution, topical spray, vaginal cream with applicator, vaginal kit, vaginal tablet.